 Those eager to explore the Van Gogh Museum, but who perhaps don’t wish to visit it as part of a longer tour of the wider area, will find much to enjoy in this option.
 Running to just two to two-and-a-half hours in duration, this tour is perfect for those who wish to break up their day.
 It also features skip-the-line priority entry and small tour groups which are ideal for art fans seeking to ask the guide questions.
 Then there’s the magnificent artwork itself.
 The museum is home to world-famous works such as Sunflowers, as well as a number of other masterpieces and the final work Van Gogh completed before his untimely death.
 Visitors will also learn about the troubled genius’ life and his various artistic periods and styles.

-Van Gogh Museum Skip-the-Line Admission Ticket and Tour
+Amsterdam Van Gogh Museum Admission Ticket & Small-Group Tour

 Duration: 2 hours 30 minutes